Hiring & Onboarding

 Includes team org chart, values

-Account & tool access setup
+Account and tool access setup

 Day 0